ericasauv09/Personal/Onsite-notifications-outline.md

 ## Problem Statement

-- As a customer of the VA, I need to know if there are tasks I need to complete so that I can receive or manage my benefits.
+- As a customer of the VA, I want to be informed in a timely and efficient manner when I have action items or updates about my circumstances at VA.

 ## User outcomes